 Berlin food reflects the way that the capital views itself: uncomplicated and without any frills.
-Even if Berlin does have some top-class restaurants, classic snack dishes such as curry sausage, meat balls and döner kebabs are still some of the favourites for the city’s residents.
+Even if Berlin does have some top-class restaurants, classic snack dishes such as curry sausage, meat balls and döner kebabs are still some of the favourites of the city’s residents.
 And vegetarians and vegans can get their money’s worth too.

-Rüdesheimer Platz fills up with residents in a good mood and guests, who want to enjoy a glass of wine and food in the fresh air, for four months during the summer, usually from the middle of May till mid-September.
+Rüdesheimer Platz fills up with residents in a good mood and guests who want to enjoy a glass of wine and food in the fresh air for four months during the summer, usually from the middle of May till mid-September.
 The Weinbrunnen has a long tradition: wine producers from the Rheingau-Taunus region have been serving their wines and sparkling wines near the Siegfried well for more than 50 years.
 Visitors bring their own food with them.
-The Weinbrunnen is open on Mondays to Saturdays during the season, but closes at 10 p.m.
+The Weinbrunnen is open Mondays to Saturdays during the season, but closes at 10 p.m.

 It is true that the people of Hamburg claim to have invented the curry sausage, but Herta Heuwer from Berlin patented the recipe – in 1949, to be precise.
 For cultural reasons alone, any visit to the capital should be accompanied by a curry sausage bought from a stand.
 However, people differ when it comes to deciding which is the best curry sausage in the capital.
 One of the best-known institutions is Curry 36, which has four outlets.
 Bier’s Kudamm 195 is supposed to attract a particularly large number of prominent people, while guests heartily enjoy their food under the elevated railway at Konnopke's Imbiss.
-You need to be prepared for one question when you place your order: “with or without the gut?”
+You need to be prepared for one question when you place your order: ‘With or without the skin?’

 It is hard to believe, but döner kebabs are supposed to have been invented in Berlin and have now made their way to the rest of the country.
 However, its vegetarian variant, the veggie kebab and vöner, is now just as popular.
 Vöner and Mustafas Gemüse-Kebap offer popular meat-free sandwiches, but you can expect a long queue at almost any time of the day.